NinoWang/WNRatingBar/README.md

 This is a five-star rating display, it can used to show rating and to score for something.
 ## Feature
 WNRatingBar can used to show rating and to score for something,Like the following example.<br>
+\<br>
 ![Alt text](https://github.com/NinoWang/WNRatingBar/raw/master/imgs/2.gif)

 ## Installation